-The central aim of the Research Agency is to facilitate respiratory research through the coordination and support of the respiratory research community, and to promote high-quality, multinational respiratory research with the goal of improving the health of respiratory patients.
+The central aim of the ERS Research Agency is to facilitate respiratory research through the coordination and support of the respiratory research community, and to promote high-quality, multinational respiratory research with the goal of improving the health of respiratory patients.

-The Research Agency is in the initial phase of development.
+The Research Agency is currently supporting various activities.
 This includes, among others:

-The Agency will target this area by helping to establish new fellowship programmes; seek sponsors for fellowships; or develop partnerships with other funding bodies to increase the number of fellowships involved with respiratory research.
+The Agency will target this area by helping to establish new fellowship programmes; seeking sponsors for fellowships; developing partnerships with other funding bodies to increase the number of fellowships involved with respiratory research.

-For example: assisting in the design of research studies; supporting the development of proposals for funding at the EU level; Reviewing and approving studies – providing an “ERS seal of quality”; or coordinating the conduct of multi-¬‐national research projects and clinical studies.
-Artboard 4Icon For example: Ensuring the continuation of existing databases, registries, bio banks, and sample collections; providing for additional services around the data, such as the ability to search across several public and even legacy datasets; developing and running training on data handling and data analysis; generating guidelines, SOPs, template consent forms for collecting and handling data in compliance with the EU legal and regulatory framework; or establishing a central point to access datasets from multiple projects.
+The Agency will target this area by ensuring the continuation of existing databases, registries, bio banks, and sample collections; providing additional services around the data, such as the ability to search across several public and potentially legacy datasets; developing and running training on data handling and data analysis; generating guidelines, SOPs, template consent forms for collecting and handling data in compliance with the EU legal and regulatory framework; or establishing a central point to access datasets from multiple projects.

 Increase your success in Horizon 2020 applications

-The next call for Horizon 2020 applications will open in October and the ERS Research Agency is offering to support consortiums in preparing their bids.
-Utilising insights from experts, the ERS Research Agency will support a maximum of two consortiums by managing the development of project details and the project budget, as well as coordinating the writing of the proposal.
+Utilising insights from experts, the ERS Research Agency will support one consortium by managing the development of project details and the project budget, as well as coordinating the writing of the proposal.